gharveymn/small_vector/docs/README.md

     template <typename A> concept Allocator;
   }

-  /// number of elements in inline storage template <typename Allocator>
+  /// class used to calculate the number of elements in inline storage with a heuristic template <typename Allocator>
   struct default_buffer_size;

-  /// contiguous iterator (pointer wrapper) template <typename Pointer, typename DifferenceType>
+  /// a contiguous iterator (just a pointer wrapper) template <typename Pointer, typename DifferenceType>
   class small_vector_iterator;